freewilll/wcc/README.md

 - System headers aren't supported
 - No nested headers
 - No preprocessor support
-- All variable declarations must be on top

 # Implementation
 The compiler goes through the following phases: